run-llama/llama_index/README.md

 **NOTE**: This README is not updated as frequently as the documentation.
 Please check out the documentation above for the latest updates!

 ### Context
-- LLMs are a phenomenonal piece of technology for knowledge generation and reasoning.
+- LLMs are a phenomenal piece of technology for knowledge generation and reasoning.
 They are pre-trained on large amounts of publicly available data.
 - How do we best augment LLMs with our own private data?
 - One paradigm that has emerged is *in-context* learning (the other is finetuning), where we insert context into the input prompt.
 That way, we take advantage of the LLM's reasoning capabilities to generate a response.